Skip to content

 Open Access

 From 2017 through 2024, Open Access to the LCO network was supported by a Mid-Scale Innovations Program (MSIP) grant awarded by the National Science Foundation (NSF).
 The Open Access program was intended to encourage the astronomical community to prepare for time domain research with the Vera Rubin Observatory's Legacy Survey of Space and Time (LSST).
-Although the LSST has not yet begun (anticipated commencement in 2025), the MSIP program was discontinued because of the NSF's budget constraints.
+The MSIP program was discontinued because of budget constraints at the NSF.